 You can also find more information here about other IT related issues such as password problems.

 If you have lost your room key, you will need to order a new one on the Estore.
 Take your receipt to the Accommodation Office on Mount Clare for your new key between 9am – 5pm, Mon-Fri.
 If you lose the white access card (Southlands, Chadwick & Mount Clare in particular) email your student ID number and name requesting one.
-For a new ID card, visit Santander or order one via the Student Portal.
+For a new ID card, order one via the Student Portal.
 If you are locked out, please go to Security gatehouse on Digby Stuart, or call 020 8392 3140.